akanoce/akanoce/README.md

 ## What do i do?

-After a few years of freelancing where i worked mainly as:

-- 🧑‍💻 Consultant: Fullstack developer working at different companies and web agencies.
-Working mainly with MERN and FARM stack;
-- 🧑‍🏫 Tutor: I assisted wannabe web developers in the fullstack course at [Develhope](https://develhope.co/);
-- 💡 Startupper: Developed my own ideas with the aim of bringing innovation through the use of technology;

-I am now working as a software engineer at [Vechain](http://vechain.org/), leading L1 solution in the blockchain space.
+- Work as a fullstack Software Engineer at [Vechain](http://vechain.org/), leading L1 solution in the blockchain space;
+  - Actively contributing or contributed to products like:
+     -  [VeBetterDAO](https://governanace.vebetterdao.org) - first decentralised DAO and ecosystem in web3 focused on sustainabily;
+     -  [VeWorld](https://veworld.com) - mobile and extension wallet on vechain;
+     -  [Rewards dApp](https://app.rewards.vechain.org) - DeFi protocol on vechain offering higher VTHO generation for xNode holders;
+- Build [Cleanify](https://cleanify.vet/), a 100% decentralised Clean2Earn dApp part of the VeBetterDAO;
+- Build and mantain the [react-aave-sdk](https://github.com/akanoce/react-aave-sdk) a collection of react hooks to interact with the [AAVE](https://aave.com) V3 lending protocol;

 ## What am i interested into?

 - :satellite: Serverless
-- :globe_with_meridians: Web3
+- :globe_with_meridians: Web3, especially DeFi, AA and DID;
 - :100: Deep Learning, especially if applied to genomics
-- :chart_with_upwards_trend: Algorithmic trading
+- :chart_with_upwards_trend: Algoritmic trading
 - :moneybag: Personal finance

 ## Which technologies do i use?